 The New York Times’ John Markoff in May of 2016 wrote an article titled, ‘Moore’s Law Running Out of Room, Tech Looks for a Successor.’
 Moore’s Law, named after Intel co-founder Gordon Moore, posits that the number of transistors on a microchip will approximately double every 18 months.
 More transistors per chip translates into greater speed and computation performance, for a lower cost.
 Moore’s Law has long been a guiding tenet for innovation in the high-tech industry.
 But now, integrated circuit fabrication can no longer keep up with Moore’s exponential rate prediction.

 Decades ago, large technology companies supported well-funded research divisions to experiment and innovate for the future.
 Today, economic realities have changed, and many companies no longer invest heavily in early-stage research.
-Universities continue to play this role, but they do so often without the near-term focus or planning companies have for bringing products to market.
+Universities continue to play this role, but they do so often without the near-term focus companies have for bringing products to market.
 How then can advanced research lead more readily to products?
 How will the tech sector find a successor to traditional chip technologies?
 And how to nurture sufficient intellectual talent to design, manufacture, and develop these new technologies?